starduststorm/earthvenusmars/README.md

   - Single Press - Next Pattern
   - Double Press - Previous Pattern
   - Long Press - Pattern Rotation

+* Circular metal touchpads control each spoke of the design
+  - Press and hold to keep spoke active
+  - Pressing the <i>Colors</i> button while holding a touch pad to change only the palette of that spoke

 ### Power